microsoftgraph/msgraph-training-changenotifications/tutorial/06_run.md

 ### Test the application:

 In Visual Studio Code, select **Debug > Start debugging** to run the application.
-VS Code will build and star the application.
+VS Code will build and start the application.

 Once you see the following in the **Debug Console** window...